colttrain/Udacity-coursework/Data-Engineer/Data Lakes with Spark/README.md

 # Project: Data Lake

 ## Summary:
 The team at Sparkify is constantly evolving and creating new tasks for their Data Engineers.
-The attached documetation and files will take semi-structured metadata from a myraid of json files that reside in their Data Lake (hosted in S3) and transform them into a set of fact/dimensional tables.
+The attached documentation and files will take semi-structured metadata from a myraid of json files that reside in their Data Lake (hosted in S3) and transform them into a set of fact/dimensional tables.
 This will create a much more streamlined quering process for their analytics team and furthermore create business intelligence for smarted business initatives.

 ## Files/Functions:
 1. dl.cfg: